-Many of you have asked us about joining a group to take a Mount Kailash tour, and we’re happy to be able, finally, to help you, with this post detailing a great adventure by our favorite Tibetan-owned travel agent.
+Many of you who want to visit Tibet have asked us about joining a group to take a Mount Kailash tour, and we’re happy to be able to help you with this post detailing a great adventure by our favorite Tibetan-owned travel agent.

 You start off in Lhasa, and visit all the major sites in and around the city for a few days — including the Jokhang, Potala, the Barkhor, Sera and Drepung monasteries — while you begin to acclimatize to the altitude.
 You then move on to Gyantse and Shigatse by way of Yamdrok Lake and the Karola Pass.

 By day 5 you reach Everest Base Camp (EBC), for many, the dream of a lifetime.
 After an overnight at EBC, the tour heads to the far Western reaches of Tibet, to Saga, Lake Manasarovar, and finally, to Mount Kailash.